-- 1. Alcohol and Other Drugs: To decrease the number of fatalities in crashes involving a driver or motorcycle operator with a BAC of .08 or above at the five-year average (2021-2025) of 150 to 156 by the end of (2026-2030). - 2.
-Activity Measure/Impaired Driving: To maintain the number of impaired driving citations issues during grant funded enforcement activities at the five-year average (2021-2025) of 5,753 by the end of 2026-2030. - 3.
-MOHS Outcome Measure: Teen-AL: To reduce alcohol related fatalities in drivers under 21 years old by 4% from the year average (2021-2025) of 8 by the end of 2026-2030.

-Outcome: Number of agency personnel and statewide projects supported Outcome: Percent of fatalities in crashes involving a driver or motorcycle operator with a bac of .08 and above Outcome: Decrease the number in DUI arrests and adjudications
+- 1. Alcohol and Other Drugs: To decrease the number of fatalities in crashes involving a driver or motorcycle operator with a BAC of .08 or above, by 1% of the five-year average (2019-2023) of 175 to 173 by the end of (2024-2028). - 2.
+Activity Measure/Impaired Driving: To maintain the number of impaired driving citations issues during grant funded enforcement activities during the five-year average (2019-2023) of 5,815 by the end of 2024-2028. - 3.
+MOHS Outcome Measure: Teen-AL: To reduce alcohol related fatalities in drivers under 21 years old by 4% from the year average (2019-2023) of 10 to 9 by the end of 2024-2028.
+Outcome: Number of agency personnel and statewide projects supported Outcome: Percent of fatalities in crashes involving a driver or motorcycle operator with a bac of .08 and above Outcome: Decrease the number in DUI arrests and adjudications A.1.1.

-A.1.1.
 STRATEGY: Impaired Driving and Occupant Protection: Provide a comprehensive statewide Impaired Driving and Occupant Protection Coordinated Program.
-Conduct pre and post seatbelt surveys annually.
-Fund law enforcement programs for day and night enforcement; Assign MOHS staff to manage Driving and Occupant Protection enforcement and outreach grants; Promote seatbelt safety through earned and paid media; and provide technical assistance when needed for the Occupant Protection Program.
+Conduct pre and post seatbelt surveys annually for FY21-FY25; Fund law enforcement programs for day and night enforcement; Assign MOHS staff to manage Driving and Occupant Protection enforcement and outreach grants; Promote seatbelt safety through earned and paid media; and Provide technical assistance when needed for the Occupant Protection Program.
+Output: Number of State/local Overtime or Officers in which Grant Funds are provided Output: Number of Reports Generated from DUI related accidents and Occupant Protection.

-Output: Number of State/local Overtime or Officers in which Grant Funds are provided Output: Number of Reports Generated from DUI related accidents and - Occupant Protection.
-Output: Number of applications funded, and statewide programs supported Output: Increase the number of participations in the task force.
+Output: Number of applications funded and statewide programs supported Output: Increase the number of participation in the task force.
 Output: Increase the number of agencies that participate in the Child Passenger Seat Enforcement program.

 Efficiencies: Costs of DUI Citations and Occupant Protection Seatbelt per Incident Efficiencies: Cost of Development of Data Collection System Efficiency: Continue to reduce the amount of cost per citation for child restraint citations (Amount of Budget/Number of Citations) to show program cost efficiency.

 Efficiencies: Dollar amount of federal funds received Explanatory: Reduction of federal funding due to federal sequestration and reduction of funds.

-Program 2: Office of Justice Programs

-GOAL A: To provide the State, units of local government and tribal agencies critical funding assistance to prevent or reduce crime, juvenile delinquency, and violence.
+Program 2: Office of Justice Programs GOAL A: To provide the State, units of local government and tribal agencies critical funding assistance to prevent or reduce crime, juvenile delinquency, and violence.
 OBJECTIVE A.1.
-Reduction of Crime Statewide

-- 1) Reduce the overall violent crime rate in the State by 5% through federal grant funds. - 2) Provide state and local funding to sustain crime reduction efforts in the State.
+Reduction of Crime Statewide 1) Reduce the overall violent crime rate in the State by 5% through federal grant funds.
+2) Provide state and local funding to sustain crime reduction efforts in the State.
 Outcome: Reduced spending for statewide incarceration and decreased recidivism rates.
 A.1.1.
 STRATEGY: Continue to provide critical funding to escalated crime areas in the State of Mississippi through recommended programs OJP federal grant funds.
 Resources will be provided to local law enforcement agencies to acquire upgraded technologies, hire additional personnel, alternatives to detention, drug courts, Hot Spot Policing, fund body armor and body-worn cameras and for law enforcement officers.
 Output: Provide continuous support to crime reduction and prevention programs.

 Output: Implement programs to involve communities in a process of developing and implementing strategic crime prevention plans in targeted areas.

 Efficiency: Cost associated with implementing crime reduction programs.
 Explanatory: Availability of Federal and State funding.